Future of former central Top 10 holiday park revealed

 “We are committed to growing our tourism portfolio.”

-Tasman Holiday Parks General Manager – New Zealand, David Aflallo said he was thrilled to have the opportunity to re-open the site, which will be called Tasman Holiday Park – Rotorua.
+Tasman Holiday Parks general manager for New Zealand, David Aflallo, said he was thrilled to have the opportunity to re-open the site, which will be called Tasman Holiday Park – Rotorua.

-“We look forward to making our own contribution to the local tourism sector and economy and look forward to working with Rotorua tourism whānau and, most importantly, with the community, to reopen the site.
+“We look forward to making our own contribution to the local tourism sector and economy and working with Rotorua tourism whānau and, most importantly, with the community, to re-open the site.

-“We are working with the Pukeroa Oruawhata to ensure delivery on our tiaki promise – kaitiakitanga, manaakitanga and whanaungatanga.
-For us, it’s all about he Tangata, he Tangata, he Tangata [the people].”
+“We are working with Pukeroa Oruawhata to ensure delivery on our tiaki promise – kaitiakitanga, manaakitanga and whanaungatanga.
+For us, it’s all about he tangata, he tangata, he tangata [the people, the people, the people].”

 Tasman will be recruiting for several local roles in the coming weeks, including maintenance, grounds and housekeeping.